 The only thing the trailer didn’t make obvious is where Hawkeye was going narratively – the show makes this clear quite quickly, as Kate discovers her mum’s new fiancé is involved in some quasi-shady black market dealings.
 These aren’t just any artefacts – they’re Avengers compound artefacts, pulled from the aftermath of Endgame’s epic battle.
 Once more, Jonathan Igla demonstrates his clever writing by linking back to the MCUs past organically, moving it forward at this granular level to emphasize the more human focus that Hawkeye is moving in.
 It certainly feels like Hawkeye is gearing up to become a jam-packed series.
 Here there are several narrative avenues it opens up in these two episodes alone: the legacy of Hawkeye, the apprenticeship of Kate, the revenge of Yelena, the mysterious McGuffin of a watch recovered from the Avengers compound.

 It’s clear that Hawkeye plans to walk the line between a comical Christmas romp and dark exploration of New York’s criminal underworld – the Tracksuit Mafia are certainly nothing to fear, a collective of clowns in cashmere clothing, but who they work for is.
-Glimpsed in the final moments of episode two, their introduction is brief but remarkably strong.
+Glimpsed in the final moments of episode two, the introduction of this character is brief but remarkably strong.
 There’s an enveloping malevolent atmosphere captured through the red glow and pulsating music that surrounds them, staring directly into the camera as though aware that you’re watching them.
 It’s almost like they’re watching you.
 It’s clear that Hawkeye wants you to fear them, and my god, do you.

 CINERAMA FILM ONLINE: SUBSCRIBE